 - Processed foods (deli meats, crackers, anything that can only be made in a factory)

 - Starches (rice, white potatoes – although I do use red or yellow potato sometimes)

 - Legumes (black beans, lentils, red kidney beans)

 How to do the Paleo Diet

 There are all kinds of forms and variations of how to be Paleo.
 I’ve heard of some people going as far as to eat everything, including their meat, raw.
 Personally, I like my food salmonella free, so I cook it.
 Some people eat nothing but the food that they believe is native to their region and don’t eat certain foods at certain times of the year as it wouldn’t be in season.
 I think that bananas are a great grab and go food and seeing as I’m in the sub-arctic, I don’t see many banana trees growing around here, but I eat them anyway.

 You can take this way of eating to the extreme or you can follow it to a minimum.
-I eat lean meats, vegetables, fruits, nuts and seeds and avoid dairy, grains, sugars and processed foods.
+I eat lean meats, vegetables, limited fruits, nuts and seeds and avoid dairy, grains, sugars and processed foods.
 Those are my only rules, and even occasionally they get bent; I’ll add peanuts (a legume), sometimes white and red potatoes, and I eat steel cut oats occasionally.
 I also do eat legumes once in a while, usually black beans and kidney beans, in some chili or Mexican food.

 The biggest thing to take away from this article is that you don’t have to eat exactly how our ancestors ate.
 You can mix and match your food.
 You can season it with spices.
 I use a lot of chili powder, garlic, hot sauce and sea salt.
 I also make my own salsa and sauces, but you can buy organic or clean salsa and spaghetti sauce.
 Be a label reader, it will help you out!